UW-Macrostrat/map-ingestion/README.md

 **1. Find, download, and evaluate dataset**
   + Data requirements: vector geometries, ages, lithologies.

-**2. Convert geospatial data to shapefile format if necessary**
+**2. Convert geospatial data to shapefile format if necessary**\
-  + e.g. if e00 see [conversion instructions](http://support.esri.com/technical-article/000004705)
+  e.g. if e00 see [conversion instructions](http://support.esri.com/technical-article/000004705)

 **3. Import shapefile data table(s) of interest into PostgreSQL**

-+ Data of interest (in order of priority):
+Data of interest (in order of priority):
   + *polygons* showing bedrock and surficial geology with age, lithology/description, and a name of some kind
   + *lines* identifing faults, folds, dikes, and beds and other geology-specific features. lines not pertaining to geological features (e.g., map boundaries, roads, transects, cross section lines, etc.) are not to be processed.
   + *points* identifying measurements of strike/dip, foliation, lineation, and other rock-specific features. points of general interest (e.g., mines, craters, stations) are not to be processed.

-Run the following commands in terminal:\
+Run the following commands in terminal to import shapefile attribute tables:\
 **NOTE**: If doing this for the first time, download the [Burwell Repository](https://github.com/UW-Macrostrat/burwell), and save the folder as `burwell` on your machine.*

 Change directory to burwell repo folder

 `cd [path to repo folder]`

+Import to Postico

 `./import table_name [path to shapefile] false LATIN1`